Abuzariii/Movie-Reviews-Multi-Class-Text-Classification/README.md

 4 - positive

 Both Tokenizer and the model are loaded with pre trained weights.
 I did not validate the model during training but it did pretty well even after training for one epoch.
 After preprocessing the dataset is in `tf.dataset` format with over 9700 data units.
-Estimated time for for training on just 1000 units for epoch is over 13 minutes.
+Estimated time for for training on just 1000 units for every epoch is over 13 minutes.